chromaui/chromatic-docs/publish.md

 What this did:

-1. Ran `storybook-build` and published the resulting static storybook to Chromatic resulting in a new 'Build'.
+1. Ran `storybook-build` and published the resulting static Storybook to Chromatic resulting in a new 'Build'.
-2. Updated the Build with local Git history so that Chromatic can associate Git commits with published storybooks.
+2. Updated the Build with local Git history so that Chromatic can associate Git commits with published Storybooks.
 3. A 'Snapshot' was created for every Story by rendering it and capturing the output on Chromatic's cloud infrastrcture.
 4. The Snapshots were used to run UI Tests and create visual comparisons to power UI Review.
-5. Pull Requests that are affected by the commit were updated with links to the published storybook and UI Review along with UI Test results.
+5. Pull Requests that are affected by the commit were updated with links to the published Storybook and UI Review along with UI Test results.

 ---